vbouchet31/vbouchet31.github.io/_posts/2023-01-05-drupal-memory-limit-plugin.markdown

 ## The context
 For this exercise, we will assume that our site has a content type "Article" which has a "Tags" field.
 This "Tags" field is an entity reference to one or multiple taxonomy terms from the "Tags" vocabulary.
-If the field is filled, a process is triggered to determine the best articles to suggest based on the selected tags.
+When the article is being displayed, ff the "tags" field is filled, a process is triggered to determine the best articles to suggest to the visitor based on the selected tags.
 Because of the complexity of this process, it appears that if the field has more than 2 values, the default PHP memory_limit of 128M is not enough.

-In that context, we can't simply use the "Path" constraint plugin from memory limit policy as we would like to increase the memory limit based on the "tags" field being filled with more than 2 values.
+In that context, we can't simply use the "Path" constraint plugin from memory limit policy as we would like to increase the memory limit based on the "tags" field being filled with more than 2 values only, not on all the article pages.

 ## The plugin
 Assuming we have a module `project_article` to handle the custom code around the article feature.
 We first need to add